Specialist Outpatient Waiting Time Report

 Frequently Asked Questions have been developed for GPs and other medical professionals who refer patients.

 Visit the information for GPs and other patient referrers page for more information.

 Specialist outpatient waiting times have not been regularly reported by SA Health before.
 Outpatient reporting is a challenge because different hospitals have different ways of collecting and reporting this information.
 Therefore the information may not be accurate, but it is the best information we have at the moment.
 Hospitals are working with clinical and administrative staff to improve the accuracy of the report.

 As an example, on some outpatient waiting lists there may be patients waiting for an appointment who no longer need it because they have already seen a doctor or a private specialist elsewhere.
-If this occurs and the hospital doesn’t know the patient has been seen, they remain on the waiting list making the list inaccurate and extending the list.
+If this occurs and the hospital does not know the patient has been seen, they remain on the waiting list making the list inaccurate.
 It then takes more time for other patients to be given a first appointment.

 What is SA Health doing to improve the accuracy of the report?

-SA Health is working with clinicians and administrative staff to improve the accuracy of waiting list and develop an outpatient reporting system that will provide timely and consistent information about outpatient waiting times for metropolitan specialist clinics.
+SA Health will continue to work with clinicians and administrative staff to improve the accuracy of the waiting lists and develop an outpatient reporting system that will provide timely and consistent information about outpatient waiting times for metropolitan specialist clinics.

 With the thousands of referrals in different systems across SA Health, this is a large task and may take some time.
 Until then, hospitals will continue to review their outpatient waiting lists to confirm that patients on the list still require their appointments to improve to information reported.

 What is SA Health doing to ensure patients are seen in a timely manner?

 SA Health is committed to delivering the best care and services to the South Australian community.